Lodi Bicycle Accident Lawyer

-- Punitive Damages: In cases of egregious conduct such as drunk driving, punitive damages may be sought from the at-fault driver.
+- Punitive Damages: In cases of egregious conduct, such as drunk driving, punitive damages may be sought from the at-fault driver.
 These are intended to punish the negligent party from committing such acts ever again.

-Q: My child was injured in an accident while riding a bicycle.
+My child was injured in an accident while riding a bicycle.
 What are our options?

-A: Yes.
-You will usually be able to file a personal injury claim if you can prove that the roadway was not properly maintained by the government entity and that it was foreseeable that a cyclist would be riding in that area.
+Yes.
+You will usually be able to file a personal injury claim to prove that the government entity did not properly maintain the roadway and that it was foreseeable that a cyclist would be riding in that area.
 It must be shown that the government entity was aware of the road defect and failed to issue a warning or repair the hazard.
-Conversely, if you were not wearing a helmet at the time of the crash, responsible parties may hire experts such as biomechanics to dispute your head injury claim.
-These experts are often used to testify that a head injury was attributed to a lack of helmet use.
-It is essential to speak with an experienced injury lawyer promptly following a collision to protect your best interests.
+Conversely, if you were not wearing a helmet during the crash, responsible parties may hire experts such as biomechanics to dispute your head injury claim.
+These experts often testify that a head injury was attributed to a lack of helmet use.
+To protect your best interests, speaking with an experienced injury lawyer promptly following a collision is essential.

-Q: What if I can't afford an attorney to handle my case?
+What if I can't afford an attorney to handle my case?